ibm-cloud-docs/vpc/block_storage_vpc_expandable_volumes.md

 ### Additional limitations
 {: #exp-vols-additional-limitations}

 * When a volume is in an _updating_ state: if the volume is detached while the volume expansion is in progress, the volume remains in an _updating_ state until you reattach it to an instance.
-The volume expansion the resumes and completes.
+The volume expansion then resumes and completes.
 * When you delete an instance, volumes marked for auto-deletion are not deleted when volume expansion is underway.
 For more information, see [troubleshooting](/docs/vpc?topic=vpc-troubleshooting-block-storage#troubleshoot-topic-4).

 ## Expand block storage volumes in the UI